Avalanche Center Home The Avalanche Center Team

 The officers are more directly involved in the general operation of the organization and project.
 They work with volunteer and paid part-time staff, keep records, and answer requests for records or information from members of the Board of Directors.
 The officers communicate and issue statements on behalf of the CSAC, complete tax forms and manage other issues as they arise.

 Jim Frankenfield, President - Jim serves as President as well as a board member and is the one primarily responsible for the hands-on operational aspects of the project, including fundraising, web design, content expertise, cleaning the office and most things in between.
-Jim spends stretches of time in the office in Corvallis, Oregon but often works remotely from various locations in the mountains of the US and Canada, and occasionally Europe.
+Jim used to live in the office (first in Corvallis, Oregon then in Philomath, Oregon and finally in Klamath Falls, Oregon).
+In recent years the project has foregone and office and Jim is living and working in Tbilisi, Georgia but continuing to manage the project at no cost to the organization.

-Tani Barbour, Treasurer - Tani keeps our records up to date in Quicken and produces the summaries and reports needed for our annual filings with the IRS and the Oregon Dept of Justice, for grant proposals, and for board members.
-Tani lives in southern California but spends a lot of time in June Lake on the eastern slopes of the Sierra.
-She has a degree in Mechanical Engineering and after working in Quality Assurance Engineering for a medical device manufacturer for 18 years she decided to freelance.
-Tani now does contract work writing technical product manuals for medical devices and software applications, and is currently doing some in-house statistical training for manufacturing personnel.
+Tani Barbour, Past Treasurer - Tani used to keep our records up to date in Quicken and produced the summaries and reports needed for our annual filings with the IRS and the Oregon Dept of Justice, for grant proposals, and for board members.
+Tani lives in southern California but has spent a lot of time in June Lake on the eastern slopes of the Sierra.
+She has a degree in Mechanical Engineering and after working in Quality Assurance Engineering for a medical device manufacturer for 18 years she decided to freelance and do contract work writing technical product manuals for medical devices and software applications.
+While serving as Treasurer she was doing some in-house statistical training for manufacturing personnel.

 Paid Staff